Cerinthe major 'Purpurascens' Seeds

 🌿 Understanding the Plant

-Sow indoors in spring (Feb-April) or directly outdoors in Autumn (Sept) or Spring (April-May).
-Soak the seeds in tepid water for 12 hours before sowing to soften the hard coating.
+Sow indoors from February to April, or direct sow outdoors in September for the earliest blooms the following spring.
+To improve germination rates, we recommend soaking the seeds in tepid water for 12 hours prior to sowing to soften the hard outer coating.
 Sow 1cm deep.
-Germination takes 7-14 days.
+Germination typically occurs within 7-14 days.

 📋 Plant Specifications